-THE subject of biography is one that is quite as inter-esting and important in one of the second se as the mere narration of the facts and incidents of history.
+THE subject of biography is one that is quite as interesting and important in any nation's development as the mere narration of the facts and incidents of history.
 The movements of troops in battle, the passing of acts in assemblies, are simply manifestations of the personalities of the strategists and tacticians who inspire the forces in the field, and of the statesmen and politicians who mould the opinions and fashion the ideals of the nation.